Skip to content

 Properties:

-• sidebar: width of left panel in pixels
+• left: fixed width for left panel (pixels)

 • gap: spacing between panels